 Brian is a native Houstonian and Harvard Law graduate who became a partner at Gibbs & Bruns in 2008.
 While Brian regularly excels and wins in the courtroom and arbitration hearings, he also prides himself on solving his clients’ problems outside the courtroom whenever possible.
 Brian’s happy clients include some of the world’s largest energy companies, healthcare organizations, private equity funds, software companies, individual investors, and even other lawyers.

-When he is not representing clients or spending time with his wife and two young children, Brian is a tireless advocate for non-profit cancer organizations.
+When he is not representing clients or spending time with his wife and two children, Brian is a tireless advocate for non-profit cancer organizations.
 A lymphoma survivor himself, Brian has served on the Board of Trustees of the Leukemia & Lymphoma Society (LLS) Texas Gulf Coast Chapter, and was previously named the chapter’s “Man of the Year” after raising what was then a record-setting amount of money for blood cancer research.
 Brian appeared on a national TV advertisement for the University of Texas M.D.
 Anderson Cancer Center.

 Harris County, Texas, et al. v.
 International Paper Company, et al.

-Led a multi-firm, joint defense effort with respect to the drafting and oral argument of complex jury charge in the trial of a lawsuit brought by Harris County, Texas against the firm’s clients Waste Management, Inc. and Waste Management of Texas, Inc. (among others).
+Led a multi-firm, joint defense effort with respect to the drafting and oral argument of complex jury charge in the trial of a lawsuit brought by Harris County, Texas against the firm’s clients Waste Management, Inc. and affiliates.
 In the lawsuit, Harris County sought to impose billions of dollars in civil penalties against the defendants in connection with alleged pollution of the San Jacinto River.
-Brian successfully advocated for numerous key components of the Court’s final jury charge and supported the trial team by presenting oral argument in various related legal motion hearings during trial.
-After the close of evidence and completion of the Court’s jury charge conference, Harris County agreed to settle with Waste Management and co-defendant McGinnes Industrial Maintenance Corporation (a/k/a “MIMC”) for $29.2 million.
+After the close of evidence and completion of the Court’s jury charge conference, in which Brian successfully advocated for numerous key components of the Court’s final jury charge, the plaintiff agreed to settle for less than 1% of the amount sought at trial.

 The Reynolds & Reynolds Company v.
 Superior Integrated Solutions, Inc.